 After watching a stream where Matt Stauffer and Derick Rethans (the creator of Xdebug) discussed setting up Xdebug with Visual Studio Code, I decided it might be helpful to write a post on setting up Xdebug with PhpStorm, specifically if you’re running Laravel Valet.

 This is both for myself for future reference, and for anyone who stumbles upon this post and finds it helpful.
 Without further ado, let’s get into it.

-At the time of writing, the latest version of PHP is 7.4, and the latest version of Xdebug is 2.9.
-Once Xdebug 3.0 releases, some changes may need to be made to this guide.
+Xdebug 3.0 has now been released, and some changes have been made to this guide to reflect this change.
 If you’re looking to set up a different environment (or would like to see a video), take a look here.

 Setting up Xdebug

 Before we begin, I assume you have Laravel Valet installed.
 Let’s make sure

 Assuming you use Homebrew, your terminal output will be:

 php -v PHP 7.4.12 (cli) (built: Oct 29 2020 18:37:21) ( NTS ) Copyright (c) The PHP Group Zend Engine v3.4.0, Copyright (c) Zend Technologies with Zend OPcache v7.4.12, Copyright (c), by Zend Technologies

 That means we’re on the right track so far.
 Next up, we’ll want to make sure to install the latest version of Xdebug via